Somalia–Turkey relations: National reconciliation

 On April 13, 2013, Somali President Hassan Sheikh Mohamud resumed reconciliation talks between the central government in Mogadishu and the regional authorities in Hargeisa.
 Mediated by the government of Turkey in Ankara, the meeting ended with a signed agreement between Mohamud and Ahmed Mahamoud Silanyo, President of the northwestern Somaliland region, agreeing to allocate fairly to the Somaliland region its portion of the development aid earmarked for Somalia as a whole and to cooperate on security.

 Diplomatic missions

 Somalia maintains an embassy in Ankara.
 The diplomatic mission is led by Ambassador Mohamed Mursal Sheikh, with Abdukadir Mohamed Nur serving as First Secretary (Consular & Legal Affairs).

 Turkey's embassy in Mogadishu is headed by Ambassador Olgan Bekar, who was appointed to the position in June 2014.
 As of January 2015, the government of Turkey is constructing a new embassy compound in Mogadishu.
 The diplomatic mission will occupy an area of 10,000 square meters within a larger 80,000-square meter complex, and is eventually expected to be one of the largest Turkish embassies in the world.

 Military cooperation

 In September 2017, a Turkish military base was formally inaugurated in Mogadishu.
 Over 10,000 Somali soldiers were to be trained at the facility.
 At the date of its construction, it was the largest overseas military facility built and managed by Turkey.

-In February 2024, Somalia and Turkey signed a defense agreement granting Turkey a 10-year mandate to support and modernize Somalia’s Armed Forces.
-The collaboration aims to build a stronger, more capable military across all branches, with particular emphasis on equipping the Somali Navy to enhance its capabilities and safeguard Somalia’s Exclusive Economic Zone (EEZ).

-In 2025, the first deliveries under this partnership were made, including advanced attack helicopters and Akıncı drones for the Somali Air Force, and unarmed helicopters for the Somali Navy (likely AS532 Cougar).
-These initial contributions represent the beginning of a wider and ongoing effort to enhance Somalia’s national defense capabilities.

-In July 2025, Somalia and Türkiye signed an amendment to their existing defense cash assistance agreement at the IDEF 2025 defense industry fair in Istanbul.
-The agreement, signed by Somali Minister of Defence Ahmed Moalim Fiqi and Turkish Minister of National Defence Yaşar Güler, reaffirmed Türkiye’s continued financial and military support aimed at strengthening the Somali National Army.
-This cooperation includes funding, training, and provision of equipment to enhance Somalia’s defense capabilities and institutional development.